What is Location Analytics?

 Likewise, for restaurants, being able to “turn” more tables means more revenue for the business.

-And the beauty of it is that your customers don’t have to log into your WiFi in order to see this data.
+Above all, the beauty of it is that your customers don’t have to log into your WiFi in order to see this data.

-Bloom can anonymously track them indefinitely through your WiFi access points, and provide you actionable key performance indicators to optimize your business.
+Furthermore, Bloom can anonymously track them indefinitely through your WiFi access points, and provide you actionable key performance indicators to optimize your business.

 Individual Customer Data and Customer Profiles

-Everything discussed above can be done whether your customers log into your WiFi or not.
+As has been noted, everything discussed above can be done whether your customers log into your WiFi or not.

 On the other hand, when a customer does log into your WiFi, the benefits for your business can skyrocket.